-What is a Solar Baking in Humanitarian context?
+What is a Solar Bakery in the Humanitarian context?

 Baking with the sun allow to produce tasty breads and pastries with direct solar heat.
 No electricity, no pollution, and lots of satisfaction!